Angelfish

-There are a total of 86 identified species of saltwater angelfish, categorized into 7 different genera within the Pomacanthidae family.
+Angelfish identification experts have found 86 destinct species of saltwater angelfish, categorized into 7 different genera within the Pomacanthidae family.
 These species are distinct to marine environments and should not be mixed up with freshwater angelfish.
 Saltwater angelfish are notably prominent on coral reefs.
+Six (if we include the Townsend Angelfish) of these species can be found in the Caribbean:

 BERMUDA BLUE ANGELFISH